Connect-At-Berkeley/codingchallenge/tasks/task1.md

 ## Things to consider
 Think about different edge cases:
 * How do we only allow images (jpg, pngs, etc.) to be uploaded?
 (Ex: what happens if a user uploads a file)
-* What if a user upoads a really large image?
+* What if a user uploads a really large image?
 * What if our API endpoint fails or cannot process an image?
 * Where do we store uploaded images on our server?
 * Should our Endpoint be a GET or POST request?